pochoarus/NuPropEarth/README.md

 ## Example

-To compute the attenuation you just have to run
+To compute the attenuation assuming Earth PREM model you just have to run

 ```
 NUMBEROFEVENTS="1e3" #to have enough statistic use 1e6